Family inside a tent

 • Pad/mattress repair kit

-Health and Toiletries Checklist
+Health and toiletries

 • Toilet paper